-- The Director of Ordnance and Artillery, who was responsible for artillery armament, artillery ammunition, fixed coast defences, and supplies for ordnance, and
+- The Director of Ordnance and Artillery was responsible for artillery armament, artillery ammunition, fixed coast defences, supplies for ordnance, and

-By all accounts, these arrangements were somewhat perplexing, and there was a considerable amount of duplication of responsibility.
-At the time it was agreed that the practices were inefficient and should be replaced.
-But as they were very much in line with current British Army procedures there would be no move to change.
-Eventually, the change would happen, and a New Zealand Army Ordnance Corps (NZAOC)would be formed to manage most army supply matters.
-However, for the time being Artillery would remain responsible for the management of Gun Ammunition, an arrangement that would endure until 1947.
+These arrangements were perplexing, and there was a considerable amount of duplication of responsibility.
+At the time, it was agreed that the practices were inefficient and should be replaced.
+But as they were very much in line with current British Army procedures, there was little movement to change.
+Eventually, the change did come, and a New Zealand Army Ordnance Corps (NZAOC) was formed to manage most army supply matters.
+However, for the time being, The Artillery remained responsible for managing Gun Ammunition, an arrangement that endured until 1947.

-In 1911, concerned with the artillery ammunition situation, and the associated costs with importation all of the required stocks to maintain training and operational needs.
-Lieutenant Colonel G.N Johnston, the Director of Ordnance and Artillery, tasked his Artillery Stores Accountant Lieutenant R.G.V Parker to conduct a cost-benefit analysis exercise on the virtues of locally made up ammunition versus the importation new ammunition.
+In 1911, concerned with the artillery ammunition situation and the associated costs with importing all the required stocks to maintain training and operational needs.
+Lieutenant Colonel G.N Johnston, the Director of Ordnance and Artillery, tasked his Artillery Stores Accountant Lieutenant R.G.V Parker to conduct a cost-benefit analysis exercise on the virtues of locally made-up ammunition versus the importation of new ammunition.

 - QF 6-Pounder Hotchkiss gun.

 Most of the Quick Loading (QF) ammunition types consisted of single-piece ammunition, which had the projectile mounted in a brass case which held the propellant charge.
 QF cases had a limited life and could usually only be cleaned and reloaded with Cordite charges, up to a maximum of six times before requiring disposal.